 If you’re hoping to install a VPN on your Chromebook, whether it’s your personal computer or a school Chromebook, this tutorial is going to walk you step-by-step through four different methods to make sure you can find one that works for you.

 There are a number of good reasons why you might want to install a virtual private network on your Chromebook.
+Using a VPN can help in bypassing school restrictions and network restrictions, allowing you to access blocked content and maintain privacy.

 Perhaps you want to access content that has been restricted or censored by the powers-that-be.
-Or maybe you want to stream the Netflix library from another country.
+Or maybe you want to stream the Netflix library from another country

 Or maybe you’re old-fashioned and you just want some extra encryption and privacy for your internet connection.